jsoverson/shift-interpreter/readme.md

 // run the second statement in the script (the "decode" function declaration) interpreter.run(tree.statements[1]);

-// this is the array expression node that represents the encoded strings. const stringArrayExpression = tree.statements[0].declaration.declarators[0].init;
+// retrieve the array expression node from the parsed source. const stringArrayExpression = tree.statements[0].declaration.declarators[0].init;

-// get the runtime value of the function declaration we ran above.
+// get the runtime value of the function declaration above.
 This is the interpreter's
 // value for the passed identifier, which in this case is an executable function. const decodeFunction = interpreter.getRuntimeValue(tree.statements[1].name);

-// map over the elements of the array expression, decoding each value. const decodedStrings = stringArrayExpression.elements.map(node => decodeFunction(node.value));
+// map over the elements of the array expression, decoding each value with the function from the interpreter. const decodedStrings = stringArrayExpression.elements.map(node => decodeFunction(node.value));

 console.log(decodedStrings); // [ 'document', 'addEventListener', 'load' ]